fabiobelther/LikeFeatureProject.Api/README.md

 ## Improvements

 - How can you improve the feature to make it more resilient against abuse/exploitation
+  - To avoid abuse or the use of robots to generate a huge amount of likes in an article we could:
+    - In the front-end create a variable where we would limit the amount of likes (for example, set a maximum of 3), and after reaching the value disable the like button.
+    - We could record the ip from the user in a NoSql database like redis and with that, we would limit the amount per article or time.
+    - It was not informed that there would be an option to "dislike" in the business rule.
+If was possible, this action would inhibit abuse, allowing the app user to like the article just once.

 - How can you improve the feature to make it scale to millions of users and perform without issues?
 - A million concurrent users clicking the button at the same time
 - A million concurrent users requesting the article's like count at the same time
+  - The solution was built in microservices, however the relational database can be a bottlenecked, to solve these possible problems we could:
+    - Record the current number of likes of the article in a NoSql database like redis, and according to Gets requests they would look directly at it.
+    - When making a Post, we would use a Queue as AWS SQS or Rabbit asynchronously, and when making a transaction, it would update the key in the NoSql bank.
+    - After that we would make a callback to the Front-end with the new value of likes.

 ## Built With